 If you start to experience any of these emotions, that can act as a key signal from your body that it’s time to practice some basic self-care.
 Exercise is a good way to release pent up frustrations as well.
 You may also want to monitor your sugar intake because sugar highs and lows can increase irritability.
 It’s also important to be patient with yourself.
 Sobriety is a marathon, not a sprint.

 There’s no shame in experiencing anger, in fact it’s often a normal part of the early recovery process.
 What matters most is how you manage these emotions.
 Left unchecked, anger can make it especially difficult to maintain sobriety or moderation.
 However, there’s a whole network of resources and community ready to help you through these feelings and support you on your journey.
+Treatment at Monument offers peer support and evidence-based care entirely online.
 We each hold the ability to work with anger and grow from it in incredible ways.